Manufacturing - our highest contributing industry

 Servicing domestic and global markets, the Bathurst Region’s manufacturing industry is a major contributor to the local economy.

 Local manufacturing is a well-established industry in the Bathurst Region, accounting for over 50% of our exports and contributing to nearly 20% of our GRP.
-The industry employs nearly 2,000 persons, or 9.4% of total Bathurst Region employment.
+The industry employs over 2,000 persons, or 10.7% of total Bathurst Region employment.
 Employment in manufacturing has increased 30% over the past 5 years.

 A range of global reaching food manufacturers operate across the Bathurst Region, including Simplot, Mars and Devro, with Nestle Purina operating out of nearby Blayney (30 minutes from Bathurst) and Ferrero located in nearby Lithgow (45 minutes from Bathurst).